proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 All that's missing is content management for data and compute!

+> Developers also enjoy benefits in the decentralized world.
+Applications don’t have any operational overhead, as the costs are shouldered by the users and the infrastructure is managed by the network.
+The is no need to create AWS accounts or spin up dedicated servers, and no need to plan for a contingency of hyperbolic growth.
+The network automatically handles many pain points, and allows the developers to largely focus on writing features and engaging users.

+- I AGREE

 ### Content is Everything

 To truly decentralize an application you also need to decentralize the application content itself.
 As we already discussed, most blockchains aren't great for this, with the exception of [Filecoin](ipns://filecoin.io/).
 That said, you can't run a blockchain on the client which is why a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) is just as important.